o00Jason00o/ChatGPT-Web-Extension/README.md

 - **Dynamic Prompts:** Users can enter custom prompts like "translate this" or "summarize this".
 - **Seamless Integration:** Just select, right-click, and get the ChatGPT response.
+- **Quick Ask:** Directly enter questions like "What does UFO stand for?" to get instant ChatGPT responses, bypassing the need for custom prompts.
 - **Custom API Key Input:** Users can enter their own API key for personalized and extended usage.

 ## **Installation:**